wouterbulten/kalmanjs/README.md

 * [KalmanJS, Lightweight Javascript Library for Noise filtering](https://wouterbulten.nl/blog/tech/lightweight-javascript-library-for-noise-filtering/)
 * [Kalman filters explained: Removing noise from RSSI signals](https://wouterbulten.nl/blog/tech/kalman-filters-explained-removing-noise-from-rssi-signals/)

+## Questions?

+Please see the blog post ([KalmanJS, Lightweight Javascript Library for Noise filtering](https://wouterbulten.nl/blog/tech/lightweight-javascript-library-for-noise-filtering/)) for more information about using this library.
+Any questions can be posted there as comments.

 ## Installation

 The KalmanJS library is a small javascript library and can easily be integrated in to your project manually.
 Alternatively, the library can be included using npm.